 - facebook (for example an ad OR regular organic post)

-- direct (when a user directly types in a URL, usually from a print piece)
+- direct (when a user directly types in a URL, often from a print piece)

-The medium in a UTM code shows the role you played in pushing that content out.
+The medium in a UTM code shows the channel where the visitor came from, which gives insight into the role you played in pushing that content out.
 Sample mediums include:

 - organic (when you have posted content somewhere for free)

-- email (a post in a news blast)
+- email (a link in an email newsletter)

-The campaign in a UTM code helps you identify which paid campaign led that user to click to the content.
-For example, a company may run a series of ads called “local-community” and another called “new-residents” (each designed to target different audiences), and the UTM code would be labeled for each campaign.
+The campaign in a UTM code helps you identify a specific campaign that led the user to click to the content.
+For example, a company may run a series of ads called “local-community” and another called “new-residents” (each designed to target different audiences), and the UTM code would be different for each campaign.

 How to Write UTM Codes